5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 HISTORIC LEWISBURG AND GREENBRIER COUNTY

 Lewisburg, the commercial center of the Greenbrier Valley and the Greenbrier County seat was voted the Coolest Small Town in America in 2011, combining the warmth of a close community with the sophistication of more urban locations.
 The Lewisburg history is well-known.
 The downtown offers year-round live productions presented at the State Professional Theatre of WV, Carnegie Hall, distinctive dining venues, antique shops, award-winning galleries/boutiques, and two summer-season farmer’s markets.
-There is also a modern hospital and all attendant medical facilities, along with many big box stores.
+There is also a modern hospital, all attendant medical facilities, and many big box stores.

 Lewisburg is home to the WV Osteopathic Medical School (600 students) and the New River Community and Technical College.
 The area is a strong economic generator with a solid workforce in county/state government, tourism, hospitality, medical, education, retail, construction, wood products, mining, and agriculture.